snddude/godot-debug_console/README.md

 ## Installation

 Download the [latest release](https://github.com/snddude/godot-debug_console/releases/latest) of the plugin (comes in a zip archive) and extract it into your project's "addons/" folder.
-After that, go to Project -> Project Settings -> Plugins and enable "godot-debug_console".
+After that, go to Project -> Project Settings -> Plugins and enable "Debug Console".

 ## Usage